NIC-SBI/CC_protein_origami/Readme.md

 ---------------------------------------
 Using the [Anaconda](https://docs.continuum.io/anaconda/install) python distribution is recommended as it simplifies installing further dependencies.
 Dependencies can then easily be installed by running:

-	conda install numpy scipy pandas ipython ipywidgets pyyaml xlrd conda install -c salilab modeller
+	conda install numpy scipy pandas ipython ipython-notebook ipywidgets pyyaml xlrd biopython
+	#set the modeller liscence key
+	export KEY_MODELLER=XXXX
+	conda install -c salilab modeller
 	conda install -c omnia mdtraj
-	pip install plyfile snakemake #not available in conda
+	pip install plyfile snakemake doit #not available in conda

 respectively.
 [Chimera](https://www.cgl.ucsf.edu/chimera/download.html) has to be installed separately.
 Chimera must be available on the system path.
+Note: Currently there are some problems installing Modeller via conda on windows.
+In case of problems use the [standalone installer](https://salilab.org/modeller/download_installation.html).

 **PROTEIN ORIGAMI** design software is available as a git repository [protein origami](https://github.com/NIC-SBI/protein_origami).
 The files can be cloned to any location.

 	git clone https://github.com/NIC-SBI/protein_origami.git
 	cd protein_origami
-	python setup.py install
+	python setup.py develop

 to install the package.